Theater of Pompey

 Photo credit: Wikimedia Commons

 Other than the Odeon’s outline, preserved in the curvature of the palace’s façade, the only thing left of this remarkable structure of hidden Rome is a single cipollino column.
 It has certainly seen better days, and being situated in the centre of an inner-city car park you can’t help but fear for its longevity, especially given the devil-may-care nature of Roman driving.
-But for now it stands: a neglected vestige of one of hidden Rome’s most remarkable monuments.
+But for now it stands as a neglected vestige of one of Hidden Rome’s most remarkable monuments.

 The Theatre of Pompey